 Statistics Done Wrong is a guide to the most popular statistical errors and slip-ups committed by scientists every day, in the lab and in peer-reviewed journals.
 Many of the errors are prevalent in vast swathes of the published literature, casting doubt on the findings of thousands of papers.
 Statistics Done Wrong assumes no prior knowledge of statistics, so you can read it before your first statistics course or after thirty years of scientific practice.

 New!
-The Second Edition of Statistics Done Wrong includes many changes, including new examples, more misconceptions, and a PDF edition.
+The Second Edition of Statistics Done Wrong includes many changes, including new examples and more misconceptions.
 If you find any errors or typos, or want to suggest other popular misconceptions, contact me.